EXTERIOR HOME IMPROVEMENT

 $8,000-$19,000

 Asphalt shingles cover the majority of Buffalo's residential roofs across all housing eras - from the older homes near downtown and Buffalo Lake to 1990s and 2000s production subdivisions.
 Homes built in the mid-1990s through mid-2000s carry shingles at or approaching the end of their rated 25 to 30 year manufacturer warranty.
 Homes from the 1970s and 1980s are on their second or third asphalt cycle.
-As a TAMKO Diamond Contractor, Perfect Exteriors installs dimensional and Class 4 impact-resistant shingles from the TAMKO Heritage series, with ice and water shield standard on all eaves, valleys, and penetrations.
+As a TAMKO Pro Diamond Contractor, Perfect Exteriors installs dimensional and Class 4 impact-resistant shingles from the TAMKO Titan XT series, with ice and water shield standard on all eaves, valleys, and penetrations.

 Cedar Shake Installation